 - Sales to others documentation such as a copy of the suppliers invoice of sales to others when a supplier does not publish a price list or catalog of items, by comparison to the current offer will show price reasonableness.

-- Price information from a sole source supplier that does not publish prices of items, may be shown to be fair and reasonable if the supplier completes a Certificate of Commercial Pricing document form which is available from the University Purchasing Department.
+- Price information from a sole source supplier that does not publish prices of items, may be shown to be fair and reasonable if the supplier completes a Certificate of Commercial Pricing document form which is available from the Procurement Services.

 5.0589.
 Required Documentation.
-Failure to submit the documentation necessary to justify a procurement action for Purchase Orders of $5,000.00 and above may result in cancellation by Procurement and Payment Services of an issued University Purchase Order.
+Failure to submit the documentation necessary to justify a procurement action for Purchase Orders of $25,000.00 and above may result in cancellation by Procurement Services of an issued University Purchase Order.